 Focus on photos (and videos)

 Most social media is highly visual, so it’s worth it to spend some time making your photos and videos the best they can be.
+Guests are attracted to engaging visuals—57% find video content most appealing, followed by 39% who prefer photos—according to a study from OpenTable.
 You don’t need a special camera or a lot of expertise to start improving.

 Even an iPhone can take attention-grabbing photos and videos when you find a spot with great natural light to take them.
 For still photos, taking a few shots will let you pick the best option.
 And remember, images don’t need to be perfect to be great.
 A lack of polish (or video editing) can convey authenticity to your audience.

 Marketing a restaurant with social media involves making the space camera-ready.
 One of the best ways to grow your brand is to get guests to share posts about the restaurant.
 Help this along by providing Instagrammable settings.
 Neon signs, wall paper, and statement artworks all lend themselves to selfies and sharing.

 Share new content regularly to help followers get to know the brand.
 It can be a challenge to keep up a steady stream of new posts, but thinking in terms of different buckets of content can help.
 Consider giving days of the week a theme.

 For example, highlight a team member on Mondays, share food photos on Tuesdays, and give updates about the restaurant on Fridays.
 Other broad categories might include sharing tips or recipes from the kitchen, highlighting favorite suppliers, or sharing any awards or media mentions you’ve received lately.
 Mix it up to keep it interesting for you and your followers.